bmlt-enabled/crouton/contribute.md

 Get your wordpress installation going.
 Remember your admin password.
 Once it's up, login to admin and activate the BMLT meeting list plugin.

 Now you can make edits to the bmlt-meeting-list.php file and it will instantly take effect.

+Please make note of the .editorconfig file and adhere to it as this will minimise the amount of formatting errors.